Bored Ape: SEC investigation

 In October 2022, it was reported that the U.S. Securities and Exchange Commission were investigating Yuga Labs amid concerns that their NFTs were unregistered security offerings.
 Since the fall of Yuga's investor, FTX, there is a wider concern to regulate cryptocurrencies and NFTs.

 Class action lawsuit

 On December 8, 2022, a class action lawsuit was filed against the Bored Ape Yacht Club parent company, Yuga Labs, alleging their product is an unregistered security that was promoted through fraudulent undisclosed celebrity endorsements.
 The class action names many celebrities who promoted the NFTs such as Diplo, Snoop Dogg, Post Malone, Kevin Hart as well as Yuga Labs' business partner, Guy Oseary, in being part of the 'scheme'.
 In addition, the suit also names Moonpay and auction house Sotheby's for contributing to the scheme.
+The lawsuit was dismissed in September 2025.